 The opportunity to embark on the remarkable journey that Sir Edmund Hillary and Tenzing Norgay Sherpa took on their way to the summit and the feeling of being able to view the mighty Everest up close is second to none.

 All our Nepal and Himalaya treks are private departures, so you are free to choose your date (between September and May), and companions (minimum group size is 2 people) and our trekking support crew will be with you during the entire trek – we provide one of the highest staff to client ratios on the trek: one trekking guide per party, one Sherpa assistant for every four trekkers and one porter for every two trekkers.
 During the trek, you will need to carry only your daypack.

-On this classic Everest Base Camp Trek, you will spend 3 nights in a nice hotel in Kathmandu on a twin share basis and 12 nights on a twin share basis in traditional mountain lodges (tea houses).
+On this classic Everest Base Camp Trek, you will spend 2 nights in a nice hotel in Kathmandu on a twin share basis, one night in a tented camp in Manthali, and 12 nights on a twin share basis in traditional mountain lodges (tea houses).

 - Explore vibrant Kathmandu and Namche Bazaar